Suppose we push constantly ahead, change lanes to grab a bit of headway,

 suppose I want to eat the entire I-5 and I-90 traffic jam south of the

 city.
-I would have to go all the way to Tacoma, then drive north.
-But if
+I would have to go all the way south to Tacoma before driving north.

 I tried driving slightly slow, a space would never open up ahead of me